-1. Work Diary: Work Diary maintained by group and countersigned by the guide weekly.
-The contents of work diary shall reflect the efforts taken by project groupfor c.
-Brief report of feasibility studies carried to implement the conclusion.
+- 1. Work Diary: Work Diary maintained by group and countersigned by the guide weekly.
+The contents of work diary shall reflect the efforts taken by project groupfor - a.
+Brief report preferably on journals/ research or conference papers/ books or literature surveyed to select and bring up theproject. - c.
+Brief report of feasibility studies carried to implement the conclusion. - d.

-d.
 Rough Sketches/ Design Calculations/ Testing reports/ Experimentation results.